cyru8/kubernetes-k8s-lab14/README.md

 Deploy Kibana.
 The service will be on a NodePort at 31000.

-helm install kibana elastic/kibana \
+helm unistall kibana elastic/kibana \
   --version=7.9.0 \
   --namespace=logs \
   --set service.type=NodePort \
   --set service.nodePort=31000

+  NAME: kibana
+LAST DEPLOYED: Mon Mar  1 06:39:18 2021
+NAMESPACE: logs
+STATUS: deployed
+REVISION: 1
+TEST SUITE: None

     Security caution.
 This NodePort exposes the logging to the outside world intentionally for demonstration purposes.
 However, for production Kubernetes clusters never expose the Kibana dashboard service to the world without any authentication.